-When $\kappa < 0$ , H(x) represents the type III (EV3) distribution of maxima.
-This, however, should be of no practical interest in hydrology as it refers to random variables bounded from above ( $-\infty < x \le \lambda \psi - \lambda/\kappa$ ).
+When $\kappa < 0$, H(x) represents the type III (EV3) distribution of maxima.
+However, this should be of no practical interest in hydrology as it refers to random variables bounded from above $(-\infty < x \le \lambda \psi - \lambda/\kappa)$.
 As discussed in the introduction, there is no general consensus on this and many regard an upper bound in natural quantities as reasonable.
 Even Jenkinson (1955) regards the EV3 distribution as "the most frequently found in nature, since it is reasonable to expect the maximum values to have an upper bound".
-However, he leaves out rainfall from this conjecture saying "to a considerable extend rainfall amounts are 'uncontrolled' and high falls may be recorded".
-In fact, he proposes the EV2 distribution for rainfall (note that he uses a different convention, calling EV2 as type I).
-In a recent study, Sisson et al. (unpublished), even though detect EV2 behaviour of rainfall maxima, they attempt to incorporate the idea of a PMP upper bound within an EV2 modelling framework.
+However, he leaves out rainfall from this conjecture saying "to a considerable extent rainfall amounts are 'uncontrolled' and high falls may be recorded".
+In fact, he proposes the EV2 distribution for rainfall (note that he uses a different convention, referring to EV2 as type I).
+In a recent study, Sisson et al. (2003), even though detecting EV2 behaviour of rainfall maxima, attempt to incorporate the idea of a PMP upper bound within an EV2 modelling framework.